Autumn Leaves / 紅葉

 Kakusenkei Gorge (Kaga City)

-Kakusenkei Gorge is a 1.3 km section of the Daishoji River valley from Kurotani Bridge to Korogi Bridge, that flows through the 1300-year-old Yamanaka Onsen spa resort.
+Kakusenkei Gorge is a 1.3 km section of the Daishoji River valley, from Kurotani Bridge to Korogi Bridge, flowing through the 1300-year-old Yamanaka Onsen spa resort.
 A promenade is maintained, and visitors can enjoy a tour between bridges while viewing the autumn leaves.
 The Korogi Bridge is made of all cypress, the Ayatori Bridge is an S-shaped bridge designed by flower arrangement artist Teshigahara Hiroshi, and the Kurotani Bridge is a massive stone bridge, each displaying a different atmosphere.

 Toyama